juliancabmar/audit-first_flights-rock_paper_scissors/audit-utils/audit-notes.md

                         first reveal move [A: user in game / T: RockPaperScissors::revealMove] second reveal move [A: the other user in game / T: RockPaperScissors::revealMove] }END LOOP
-                                    send to the winner prize and winner tokens [A: user in game / T: RockPaperScissors::revealMove]
+                                    send to the winner prize and/or winner tokens [A: user in game / T: RockPaperScissors::revealMove]

-                            claim win if opponent didn't reveal in time [A: first user revealed / T: RockPaperScissors::timeoutReveal]
+                            claim win if opponent didn't reveal in time [A: user in game / T: RockPaperScissors::timeoutReveal]

                 cancel game and refund if still in created state [A: user who create the game / T: RockPaperScissors::cancelGame]

         cancel game if timeout of joined reach [A: all / T: RockPaperScissors::timeoutJoin]

 12. Add the other external/public functions to the map (not view and pure)
 13. Manual analisis
-14. Fuzzing
+14. Fuzzing  <---------------I'M HERE
 15. Answering
 16. Analisis-Answer loop
 17. Reporting